pwt/docker-airconnect-arm/README.md

 ### Using the SUPPRESS_FLUSH option to improve Apple Music and iTunes responsiveness

 If the `SUPPRESS_FLUSH` environment variable is set on the Docker command line (as it is in the examples on this page), a **modified version** of the `airupnp-arm` binary is run.
 The modified binary is built by me and can be found in the `bin/` directory of this repository.
-It suppresses certain FLUSH commands, which greatly improves the responsiveness (changing tracks, changing position within a track) of AirConnect when streaming is performed from the Apple Music apps, or from iTunes.
+It prevents certain FLUSH commands from being sent to the speakers, which greatly improves the responsiveness (changing tracks, changing position within a track) of AirConnect when streaming is performed from the Apple Music apps, or from iTunes.

 *The modified binary has been tested with Sonos speakers, but may not work well with other types of speaker.*